wordpress-mobile/test-cases/test-cases/gutenberg/button.md

 ### Render custom background color

--   Open post on web
 -   Add a Button block
+-   Save the post
+-   Open the same post on web
 -   Choose the **custom** background color from **picker**
 -   Save the post
 -   Open the same post on mobile app